Supplements & Ingredients

 Vitamin C, Antioxidants, Orthomolecular Medicine, & Biological Dentistry | Dr. Thomas Levy

 Pauling’s work advanced the idea that exceeding conventional vitamin C recommendations, often above 6,000mg daily, confers overlooked health benefits.
+He considered vitamin C to be the foundational orthomolecular nutrient.

 • Albert Szent-Gyorgyi (who discovered vitamin C)